 5. Round 5:

 In the hdc of the previous round: ch, sc, 3 fphdc cluster with ch (to sc of the previous round), sc.
-In fpdc of the previous round: make a fpdc and on the top of this stitch ch 3 and make a dc in 3rd ch of the hook, then make another fpdc in the same st as the 1st fpdc. *In next “ch 3” of the previous round: sc, 3 fphdc cluster with ch (to sc of the previous round), sc.
+In fpdc of the previous round: make a fpdc and on the top of this stitch ch 3 and make a dc in 3rd ch of the hook, then make another fpdc in the same st as the 1st fpdc.
+Then crochet *in next “ch 3” of the previous round: sc, 3 fphdc cluster with ch (to sc of the previous round), sc.
 In fpdc of the previous round: make a fpdc and on the top of this stitch ch 3 and make a dc in 3rd ch of the hook, then make another fpdc in the same st as the 1st fpdc*.
-Repeat *-* until the end of the round, finish with a sl st.
+Repeat *-* until the end of the round, then finish the round with a sl st.

 6. Round 6:

 Ch, *3 fpdc cluster in 3 fphdc cluster of the previous round, ch; (sc, ch 3, sc) in the ch 3 of the previous round *; repeat *-* until the end of the round.
 Then finish the round with a sl st.